Ahimsa in the Yoga Sutra of Patanjali

 Conflict of the Yamas

-However, in certain situations, it must be decided individually which yama should be given the priority: Ahimsa, Satya (the truthfulness), Asteya (non-stealing or the absence of envy), Brahmacharya (the responsible handling of sexual energy), Aparigraha (the incorruptibility or absence of greed and possessiveness).
+However, in certain situations, it must be decided individually which yama should be given priority: Ahimsa, Satya (truthfulness), Asteya (non-stealing or the absence of envy), Brahmacharya (the responsible handling of sexual energy), Aparigraha (the incorruptibility or absence of greed and possessiveness).

-Again Patañjali introduces each yama by demonstrating its positive effects:
+Again Patañjali introduces each yama by demonstrating its positive effects on the two Yamas Aparigraha and Asteya:

 How to decide